Sussex Skyhawks: 2009

-Featuring nine players from the prior year's championship team, the Skyhawks got off to a 4-1 start, taking three of four in Brockton against the Rox, then won their home opener, 4-3, against Worcester.
-But a slump during which Sussex lost seven of eight games dropped the Skyhawks below .500, and they never recovered, ending the first half of the season at 21-26, tied for last place in the Can-Am League.
+Featuring nine players from the prior year's championship team, the Skyhawks got off to a 4–1 start, taking three of four on the road against the Brockton Rox, then won their home opener, 4–3, against Worcester.
+But a slump during which Sussex lost seven of eight games dropped the Skyhawks below .500, and they never recovered, ending the first half of the season at 21–26, tied for last place in the Can-Am League.

 In the second half, Sussex opened with two victories against Worcester, but then dropped 17 of its next 20 games.
-The team ended up 17-30 in the second half; its combined record of 38-56 placed the Skyhawks fifth overall, one of the two Can-Am teams left out of the playoffs.
+The team ended up 17–30 in the second half; its combined record of 38-56 placed the Skyhawks fifth overall, one of the two Can-Am teams left out of the playoffs.

 The team's average attendance dropped for the fourth straight season to 1,695.
 A total of 79,663 fans came to Skylands Park during the year.
 After the season, manager Hal Lanier announced he would not return for 2010.

 2010

 The Skyhawks hired manager Ed Ott for the 2010 season.
 Ott was a former MLB catcher for the Pirates and Angels between 1974 and 1981.
-The team started out strong, going 25-21 in the first half, good enough for 3rd place overall.
-However, the team struggled mightily in the second half of the year with a miserable 10-35 record, by far the worst in the league.
-With a final record of 35-56, the Skyhawks finished in last place overall with three fewer wins than in '09.
+The team started out strong, going 25–21 in the first half, good enough for 3rd place overall.
+However, the team struggled mightily in the second half of the year with a miserable 10–35 record, by far the worst in the league.
+With a final record of 35–56, the Skyhawks finished in last place overall with three fewer wins than in '09.
 They also saw their overall attendance drop to an all-time low of 71,826 (1,670 per game).

 After the 2010 season, the Skyhawks' lease at Skylands Park ended.
 With attendance falling and the team losing money, the ownership group began to seek a buyer so they could focus their resources on their primary team, the New Jersey Jackals.
 Hall was not able to find a buyer to keep the team operational for the 2011 season, therefore, on January 11, 2011, the Skyhawks announced they were suspending operations.